 Logiq Reports Q4 2022 Pro Forma Revenue Up 121% Sequentially and 22% Y/Y to Record $8.4 Million; Annualized Run Rate Now at $45 Million vs. $20.3 Million in 2022

-NEW YORK, May 12, 2023 (GLOBE NEWSWIRE) -- Logiq, Inc. LGIQ, a leading provider of digital consumer acquisition solutions, reported results from continuing operations on a pro forma basis for the fourth quarter and year ended December 31, 2022.
+/EIN News/ -- NEW YORK, May 12, 2023 (GLOBE NEWSWIRE) -- Logiq, Inc. (OTCQX:LGIQ), a leading provider of digital consumer acquisition solutions, reported results from continuing operations on a pro forma basis for the fourth quarter and year ended December 31, 2022.
 All comparisons are to the same year-ago period unless otherwise noted.

 On July 27, 2022, the company completed the spinoff of its GoLogiq (CreateApp/AppLogiq) business.
 The following pro forma financial results exclude this divested business and provide only the results from the company’s continuing DataLogiq operations.
 GAAP results for the full year 2022 can be found at www.sec.gov in the company’s annual report as filed on Form 10-K.